 patterns that have evolved in the conceptual modeling of documents and data and that

 implicitly suggest sound meta-modeling constructs.
-Taken together, the two case studies and
+Taken together, the two case studies

-the survey of patterns in conceptual models bring us one step closer to our superior goal
+the survey of patterns in conceptual models bring us one step closer to our superior

-to develop a meta-meta-modeling facility whose instances are custom meta-models for domain
+to develop a meta-meta-modeling facility whose instances are custom meta-models for

 document and data models.
-They bring forward a core set of elementary constructors that a
+They bring forward a core set of elementary constructors

 meta-meta-modeling facility should provide.